 They should be.
 Today’s claims for R&D tax credits need to be more robust and may be under closer HMRC scrutiny, but the relief is still available and valuable for many companies; it just isn't (and should never have been) the main driver for innovative activity.

 Innovation is key to the future success of companies and should form a core tenet of their growth strategies.
 Necessity is often a driver for innovation.
-The needs of our society to find practical answers to the need to decarbonise without regressing quality or our way of life demands innovation and change by companies across all sectors.
+The needs of our society to find practical answers to the need to decarbonise without regressing in quality or our way of life demand innovation and change by companies across all sectors.

 Read our latest report and discover the trends that are shaping the manufacturing industry, as well as the opportunities and challenges the sector faces in 2025.